BirkdaleHigh/ps-SchoolGroups/README.md

 - Create new AD users with a prescribed set of actions
 - Create new subject specific user accounts from AD accounts to manage Controlled Assessment activities.
 - Split a created user list into sub lists suitable for distribution to class representatives
-- Find any un-reset passwords in the AD which can represent unsused or dormant accounts
+- Find un-reset passwords in the AD which can represent unsused or dormant accounts

 ## School Specific Features
 - Decode our class code into a useful object whose properties represent the expanded information